MdAbdullahIbnNoor/prerok-global/README.md

    - Real-time tracking with detailed updates.
    - User-friendly interface for tracking using reference numbers.

-2. **Online Quoting and Booking:**
+2. **Online Quoting:**

    - Instant quotes based on destination, weight, and dimensions.
-   - Direct booking and scheduling of shipments through the website.
+   - Transparent pricing and service options for informed decisions.

+3. **Booking Management:**

+   - Online booking system for shipments.
+   - Tools for managing and cacelling bookings.

-3. **User Accounts and Profiles:**
+4. **User Accounts and Profiles:**

    - Customer accounts for managing shipments and preferences.
    - Secure login system with password protection.

-4. **Multi-Carrier Integration:**

-   - Integration with various carriers for diverse shipping options.
-   - Seamless connections with carriers like FedEx, DHL, etc.

-5. **Shipping Label Generation:**
+5. **Shipping Label and Invoice Generation:**

-   - Ability to generate shipping labels on the website.
+   - Generating shipping labels and invoices on successful bookings with Booking id that can be used to track the product.
-   - Options for printing labels and integration with label printing services.

 6. **Customs Documentation Assistance:**

    - Tools and information for preparing customs documentation.
    - Guidelines and templates for customs declarations.

-7. **Real-time Notifications:**
+7. **Real-time Notifications via Email:**

    - Notification system for updates on shipment status.
-   - Alerts for events like delays, customs clearance, and successful deliveries.

-8. **Rate Comparison Tool:**

-   - Tool for comparing shipping rates and services.
-   - Transparent pricing information for informed decision-making.

-9. **Supply Chain Visibility:**

-   - Integration of supply chain visibility features.
-   - Monitoring of the entire shipping process with insights into arrival times and milestones.

-10. **Customer Support and Chat Integration:**
+   - Update notifications are sent to the users Email address.

+8. **Chat Integration using Facebook Messenger:**

    - Customer support portal with FAQs and help documentation.
-    - Integration of live chat support for real-time assistance with queries.
+   - Integration of live chat support for real-time assistance with queries using Facebook Messenger.

+9. **Return Managment**

+   - Return Management feature aims to simplify the process of handling returns for both customers and businesses

+10. **Forum**

+- Forum serves as a community hub where users, industry professionals, and experts can engage in discussions, share insights, and seek advice related to shipping, logistics, and related topics

 ## Technologies Used

-- Frontend: React with Tailwind CSS
+- Frontend: JavaScript, React with Tailwind CSS
-- Backend: Node.js and Express.js
+- Backend: TypeScript, Node.js and Express.js
-- Database: MongoDB
+- Database: MongoDB, Mongoose
+- Deployment: Firebase, Vercel

 ## Getting Started